Sport and active recreation grants for facilities and equipment

 - a recipient created tax invoice showing the grossed up

-amount and forwarded to the organisation once the funds have been
+amount will be forwarded to the organisation once the funds have been

 - if the organisation is not registered for GST it is not required to pay